 Think your arthritic dog can’t enjoy some summer fun in the sun?
 Think again!
-In fact, there are several summer activities that can actually help your dog’s joint pain.
+Several summer activities can help your dog’s joint pain.

 Do’s and Don’ts